Venice nets $2.2 million in day-tripper tax pilot. Opponents say it failed to deter visitors

 There are now more tourist beds in the canaled historic center than official residents, whose numbers stand at an all-time low of 50,000.

 “Wanting to raise this to 10 euros, is absolute useless.
-It makes Venice a museum," Martini said.
+It makes Venice a museum," Martini, the city council member, said.

 Many of the banners at Saturday’s protest also indicated growing concern about the system of electronic and video surveillance that the city introduced in 2020 to monitor cell phone data of people arriving in the city, which is the backbone of the system to control tourism.
 Placards included warnings about use of personal data and a lack of data privacy.